ykrsama/atlas-screensaver/README.md

-A simple HTML screen saver showing real-time LHC status.
+A simple HTML showing real-time LHC status.
+It can be used as a screen saver.

-# Usage
+# Dependency

 ## macOS